#OverExposed

 Launched in 2022, our #OverExposed challenged traditional thinking in the development sector around ethical use of imagery and storytelling, and urged fellow organisations to re-think how we use the stories of the people that we support.

-One of the key changes for us was taking the decision to remove identifiable features of children under 18 from all our imagery, video footage and communications, including in all fundraising campaigns.
+One of the key changes for us was taking the decision to remove identifiable features of children under 18 from all of our communications, including in all fundraising campaigns.

 Reframe our thinking.